Amidst border row, India exported more, imported less from China in 2020

 "India's top exports to China included organic chemicals, iron ores, unfinished diamonds, fish and crustaceans, cotton, granite stone etc," the data by the Indian Embassy shows.

-In 2019, India's trade deficit with China reduced slightly by 2%, the first such decrease in the deficit since 2005 and stood at USD 56.95 billion.
+In 2019, India's trade deficit with China reduced slightly by 2 per cent, the first such decrease in the deficit since 2005 and stood at USD 56.95 billion.